lgreco/COMP-363-SP26/week12/complexity_lecture_notes.md

 - some problems seem hard for deep reasons,
 - and complexity theory gives us a way to talk about that carefully.

-We will work at a level suitable for students with basic algebra and a willingness to think abstractly.
-No prior background in formal computer science is assumed.

 ---